 The current free-market process provides incentives for both parties to come to mutually beneficial arrangements, which is why negotiations are completed with no service interruptions or fanfare the great majority of the time.
 In the handful of instances where agreements are not easily reached, there is a distinctive pattern: 90 percent of the time there is an impasse it involves Time Warner Cable, DirecTV or DISH â€“ the same big companies begging for government intervention.

 While complaining about programming costs, cable and satellite companies are pocketing big profits.
-In 2012, Time Warner Cable had revenues of $21.3 billion, DirecTV had revenues of $29.7 billion and DISH had revenues of $14.2 billion.
+In 2012, DirecTV had revenues of $29.7 billion, Time Warner Cable had revenues of $21.3 billion and DISH had revenues of $14.2 billion.

-Thus far, there has been no substantive government action as numerous policymakers recognize this is a private negotiation that does not require government intervention.
+Thus far, there has been no substantive government action as numerous policymakers recognize that retransmission consent is a private market-based negotiation that does not require government intervention.

 In 2011, the Federal Communications Commission (FCC) initiated a rulemaking, requesting comment on retransmission consent issues and laws governing TV carriage.
 Notably, the FCC concluded that it lacked the authority to impose proposals such as mandatory arbitration and forced carriage.
 To date, the FCC has taken no action.